robertoalonsotrillo/_Demiurge_/README.md

 3. Type `direnv allow` from within the checkout of this repository. -->

 ## INTRODUCTION
 *Demiurge* is a tri-modal neural network architecture devised to generate and sequence musical sounds in the waveform domain (Donahue et al. 2019).
-The architecture combines a synthesis engine based on a UnaGAN plus MelGAN model combination with a custom neural sequencer.
+The architecture combines a synthesis engine based on a **UNAGAN** plus **MelGAN model** combination with a custom **neural sequencer**.
 The diagram below explains the relation between the different elements.

 ![Demiurge_1](https://user-images.githubusercontent.com/68105693/115943995-d0a6f200-a4e5-11eb-8a22-66212b2c315f.png)
 The audio generation and sequencing neural-network-based processes work as follows: